-The industrialization has propelled China to an increasingly large position in global finance.
+Industrialization has propelled China to an increasingly large position in global finance.
 It is a fact that the biggest four banks in the world in terms of assets are Chinese, according to the 2019 annual rankings by S&P Global Market Intelligence.

 1. Industrial and Commercial Bank of China (ICBC)

 Established in 1984, it is the largest multinational bank company in the whole world as measured by total assets which amount to approximately $4 trillion as of 2019.
-It has individual customers amounting to 216 million, and the corporate customer’s amount to 3.6 million.
+It has individual customers amounting to 216 million, and corporate customers amounting to 3.6 million.
 Currently, the bank has employed approximately 460, 000 employees who carry out their duties from more than 16,200 outlets spread in china.
 There are also 331 subsidiaries and branches distributed in different countries.
 It is the largest deposit taker and corporate lender in the domestic market of China.

 2. China Construction Bank

 Established in 1954, this is a commercial bank that was named people’s Construction Bank of China before it was renamed in 1996.
 It conducts business through services of corporate banking business such as corporate credit loans, trade financing, international financing, enterprise equity, and corporate deposit among others.
 It also undertakes personal banking which is comprised of loans, personal deposits, foreign exchange, and card services.
 Add to that, the bank offers mobile banking services, equity investment, electronic banking, and online banking services.

 In the first quarter of 2022, the Construction Bank of China (CCB) had a total of $4,740.80 billion in assets.
 This was a 5.81% growth, or $260.39 billion, from the previous year’s first quarter.
 Its total liabilities also increased by 6.06%, or $247.94 billion, to a total of $4,341.22 billion.